top of page

 Modulating Bitter Taste Receptors

-Amaro is currently focused on the modulation of bitter taste receptors (TAS2R) for which 25 have been identified in humans (e.g., TAS2R1, TAS2R14, etc.).
+Amaro is currently focused on the modulation of the bitter taste receptors (TAS2R) system; for which 25 have been identified in humans (e.g., TAS2R1, TAS2R14, etc.).
 The potential implications of modulating TAS2R are tremendous in that a single receptor likely has different biological function(s) depending on the tissue or organ in which it is expressed.
 This creates a large combinatoric biology space in which to identify possible therapeutic indications.
 We think of that space in the context of the combination of a systemic effect (i.e., those effects initiated by receptors in the GI tract such as increases in GLP-1) with tissue-specific effects (i.e., a decrease in adiponectin in adipose tissue combined with a decrease in androgen expression in ovaries) driven by modulation of a single TAS2R (i.e., TAS2R1).
 We believe the opportunity provided by the combinatorics of TAS2R modulation provides multiple “shots on goal” in high unmet immune-metabolic conditions such as PCOS, obesity, diabetes and NASH.

 Significant Legacy Science and Experience